-The NAV return for the Fund was above the cost of leverage for the 12 months.
+The NAV return for the Fund was above the cost of leverage for the fiscal year ended October 31, 2017.
 Although Advent looks at funds deployed from borrowings differently than funds which use the shareholder equity base, on this simple metric, the Fund's leverage was beneficial to shareholders for the fiscal period.
 Advent continues to seek attractive and relatively lower-risk opportunities to invest borrowings that have very low cost compared to history and plans to continue taking advantage of the yield curve and interest rate environment for the benefit of shareholders.